-- If you’re in a summer mood, add some lemon zest to the batter for a nice zing!
+- Add some lemon zest to the batter for a nice zing!

-- If you need help with how to frost and decorate this cake- check out this post on how to decorate your cakes or this post on how to decorate your cakes with flowers.
+- Learn how to frost and decorate this cake– check out this post on how to decorate your cakes or this post on how to decorate your cakes with flowers.

 You guys!
 This post contains an affiliate link which means if you purchase something off that link, I make some money honey at no extra cost to you!
 Thanks for supporting my blog!

 For more delicious cake recipes try: